SDC-Fall-2024/Team-30-AICoursePlanner/README.md

 ### Running the web app
-- To start the Flask backend in a new terminal
+- Start the Flask backend in a new terminal
     ```sh
     cd backend
     python server.py
     ```
-- To start the Node.js frontend in a new terminal
+- Start the Node.js frontend in a new terminal
     ```sh
     cd frontend
     npm run dev